CaldasGSM/zson/readme.md

 ```
 ## Parsing a json scalar

-Although JSON specification does not allow scalar values as root objects, the parser is still able to produce values for them
+Although JSON specification does not allow scalar values as root objects, the parser is still able to produce values for them.

 ```c
 JsonResult oResult = Json_Parse("\"this is just a string\"");